peterhinch/micropython-samples/PICOWEB.md

 See [the PicoWeb docs](https://github.com/pfalcon/picoweb)

-Note that to run the demos on platforms other than the Unix build you may want to change IP and port as above.
+Note that to run these demos on platforms other than the Unix build you may want to change IP and port as above.